 This disorder has a wide range of causes that result in your adult pet improperly eliminating waste.
 Inappropriate elimination disorders are often a symptom of separation anxiety, excitement and urine marking, or have a physical cause like a change in diet, gastrointestinal distress, infection and incontinence.

 Although less common in Phoenix, when it does occur, thunder, lightning, heavy wind and rain often frightens cats and dogs.
 This can lead to them seeking “safety” in locations around the home where they feel secure.
 While agitated, they may bark or eliminate waste.

 Pet cognitive dysfunction syndrome is most often seen in elderly pets and those with dementia.
 It is characterized by persistent disorientation, difficulty following commands, unresponsiveness to external stimuli, sleep-wake cycle changes, improper waste elimination and a decreased level of activity.

 Many symptoms of cognitive dysfunction are seen in unrelated medical disorders.
 Only your veterinarian can determine if the changes in behavior are the result of cognitive dysfunction or an underlying medical condition.

 Chewing is a natural behavior in pets, but can easily become destructive if left unchecked.
 Inappropriate chewing often occurs in pets with separation anxiety, and who are frustrated, bored or stressed, leading to widespread damage around the home.
 Redirecting your pet’s energy into toys and edible bones is a good way to condition your dog to chew on appropriate objects.

 If you observe any of these behaviors in your pet, please contact us.
-After a comprehensive pet examination to rule out any medical causes, we may refer you our trusted, board-certified Veterinary Behavior Specialists to help identify and treat the source.
+After a comprehensive pet examination to rule out any medical causes, we may refer you to a trusted veterinary behavior specialist to help.